-The quantum efficiencies near the readout for the ACIS CCDs for the standard grade set, including optical blocking filters and molecular contamination, are shown in Figure 6.3.
-Note that the quantum efficiency for the FI chips varies somewhat with row number (not shown), and decreases by 5-15% farthest from the readout at energies above about 4 keV.
+The quantum efficiencies near the read-out for the ACIS CCDs for the standard grade set, including optical blocking filters and molecular contamination, are shown in Figure 6.3.
+Note that the quantum efficiency for the FI chips varies somewhat with row number (not shown), and decreases by 5-15% farthest from the read-out at energies above about 4 keV.
 This is due to the migration of good grades to bad grades produced by charge transfer inefficiency (CTI), which varies with row number.
 The quantum efficiency (QE) variation with position for the BI chips is much smaller.

 Cosmic rays tend to cause large blooms on FI chips, and much smaller ones on BI chips.
-This results in a 2-4% decrement of the QE for FI chips and $\sim 0.5\%$ for BI chips.
+This results in a 2--4% decrement of the QE for FI chips and $\sim 0.5\%$ for BI chips.

 The combined HRMA/ACIS on-axis effective areas are shown in Figure 6.4 (log energy scale) and 6.5 (linear energy scale).
-The effective areas are for an on-axis point source and a 20-arcsecond-diameter detection cell.
+The effective areas are for an on-axis point source and a 20"-diameter extraction region.
 The ACIS effective areas include a correction that accounts for the buildup of molecular contamination on the ACIS filters (see the discussion in Section 6.5.1).
-Figures 6.4 and 6.5 show the predicted ACIS effective areas for the middle of Cycle 16 based on the current time-dependent ACIS contamination models.
+Figures 6.4 and 6.5 show the predicted ACIS effective areas for the middle of Cycle 17 based on the current time-dependent ACIS contamination models.

-There is a count rate dependent effect, currently under investigation, that may impact a subset of observers.
+There is a count-rate-dependent effect, currently under investigation, that may impact a subset of observers.
 The issue is that the effective area calibration at the Si K edge (1.842 keV; 6.74 Å) appears to be somewhat incorrect, but only at very high count rates.
 At high rates, the edge will appear somewhat higher than it should be.
-Here, high count rate is: 1.9×10^{10} erg cm-2 s-1 (ACIS) and 1.1×10^{-9} erg cm-2 s-1 (HETG/ACIS).
-Of course at these counting rates pileup will likely dominate ACIS observations, but not necessarily HETG/ACIS observations.
+Here, a high count rate is: $1.9 \times 10^{-10} \text{ erg cm}^{-2} \text{ s}^{-1}$ (ACIS) and $1.1 \times 10^{-9} \text{ erg cm}^{-2} \text{ s}^{-1}$ (HETG/ACIS).
+Of course at these counting rates, pile-up will likely dominate ACIS observations, but not necessarily HETG/ACIS observations.
 In extreme cases, the effective discrepancy between the fluxes determined by the nominal effective area and observation may be as large as 10%.
-The effect manifests itself as strong residuals around the edge region for sources with moderate absorption columns ($< 3 \times 10^{21}$ cm-2), an underestimate of the actual source column at higher absorption columns, and a change in effective area at higher energies.
+The effect manifests itself as strong residuals around the edge region for sources with moderate absorption columns ($< 3 \times 10^{21} \text{ cm}^{-2}$), an underestimate of the actual source column at higher absorption columns, and a change in effective area at higher energies.